TedHusted/awake/awake.md/awake.md

 	Park and Tate peer at the footage that Tessa copied to their phones.
 It shows the wheelchair heading straight for the pool, without slowing, and tipping over into the water.

-	Tessa looks the other way, clearly distressed.
+	Tessa looks the other way, distressed.

 	“Thank you, Ms. Harper.
 The reel is all that we need for now.”